Work experience tips: what to do on the first day of your internship

 - Check for any other communications policies, especially regarding contact with people outside the company.

 - Watch your language.
 It’s safest not to swear or to use words that could cause offence.

 - Ensure you know who to contact if you need to take a day off sick or are delayed getting in to work.

 - Double-check that you understand the hours you are expected to work, for example if you need to take your lunch break at a particular time.

 - If invited to attend meetings with colleagues or clients, clarify beforehand whether your input would be welcome or if you are expected to sit and observe.

 - When briefed on a task, take notes of what you need to do and ask questions to clarify this if necessary.

 - Your manager and colleagues are likely to be willing to help you, but attempt to judge when is and isn’t a good time to bother them.

-- Make sure your colleagues know where you are, for example if you are going into a meeting or out for lunch.
+- Make sure your colleagues know where you are, for example if you are going into a meeting or out for lunch; ti is useful in case there is a fire alarm.
 Saying goodbye at the end of the day lets people know you are leaving, as well as being good manners.